BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 **Emial**: cf99(at)cornell.edu

 ## Related Works
+Please view our preprint for applications of average radial length analysis [**“Shape Factor Analysis as a Quantitative Framework for Assessing Spheroid and Organoid Morphology and Invasiveness”**](https://www.biorxiv.org/content/10.64898/2026.03.10.710632v1.full.pdf+html)

 Several ROI preperation steps may be useful before using this ARLC MATLAB script.
 Please refer to 'interpolation.ijm' and 'perimeter_points.ijm' located in the [companion repository](https://github.com/BrittanySchutrum/FIJI-Spheroid-Morphological-Signatures)

 `ReadImageJROI.m` and `ROIs2Regions.m` were adapted from Dylan Muir [https://github.com/DylanMuir/ReadImageJROI/tree/maste](https://github.com/DylanMuir/ReadImageJROI/tree/master).
 With this orgininal work published in Frontiers in Neuroinformatics: DR Muir and BM Kampa.
 2014.
 [FocusStack and StimServer: A new open source MATLAB toolchain for visual stimulation and analysis of two-photon calcium neuronal imaging data](https://www.frontiersin.org/journals/neuroinformatics/articles/10.3389/fninf.2014.00085/full), Frontiers in Neuroinformatics.